stablecog/stablecog/src/lib/md/stable-diffusion-tools-and-resources.md

 ### 2. [r/StableDiffusion](https://www.reddit.com/r/StableDiffusion)

 The community run subreddit for Stable Diffusion.
 It's a great place to see what others are doing with Stable Diffusion, share your own experiments and learn more about Stable Diffusion.
-It has 70K+ members at the time of writing with usually 1K+ online.
+[Stable Diffusion Reddit](https://www.reddit.com/r/StableDiffusion) has 70K+ members at the time of writing with usually 1K+ online.

 ![r/StableDiffusion](https://azwnrqkywgmlooolxxgm.supabase.co/storage/v1/object/public/blog-public/r-stablediffusion.jpg)<!--rehype:width=2436  &height=1690-->